IRS says new round of COVID relief payments on the way

 The latest package passed with no votes from Republicans, who objected to the size of the measure and argued it was not necessary given signs that the economy is beginning to recover.

-Then-President Donald Trump called the payments in the $900 billion relief bill passed in December too small and Biden agreed, pushing the total for an individual up to $1,400.
+Then-President Donald Trump called the payments in the $900 billion relief bill passed in December too small and Biden agreed, pushing the total for an individual up to $1,400 in the new package.

+The latest round of relief payments will provide households with $1,400 for each adult, child and adult dependent, such as college students or elderly relatives.
+Adult dependents were not eligible to receive payments in the previous two rounds of payments.

+The payments start declining for an individual once adjusted gross income exceeds $75,000 and go to zero once income hits $80,000.
+The payment starts declining for married couples when income exceeds $150,000 and goes to zero at $160,000.

 Officials said that beginning on Monday, people can check the “Get My Payment” tool on the IRS.gov website to track their own payments.